-If you plan to keep chickens and parrots together, there’s the potential for disease transmission.
+If you intend to keep chickens and parrots together, there’s the potential for disease transmission.
 It’s more likely that poultry will carry a disease that infects parrots, but the reverse can apply.

-Be aware of the risk of parasites.
-Diseases of Poultry recommends any new addition to a chicken coop is assessed for external parasites, such as ticks and mites.
+Always be vigilant about the risk of parasites.
+Diseases of Poultry recommends that any new additions to a chicken coop are assessed for external parasites, like ticks and mites.

-The Northern fowl mite (Ornithonyssus sylviarum) and red mite (Dermanyssus gallinae) are common ectoparasites found in a chicken flock that can infest parrots.
+The Northern fowl mite (Ornithonyssus sylviarum) and red mite (Dermanyssus gallinae) are common ectoparasites in chicken flocks that can infest parrots.

 Mites can pass infectious diseases between birds.
-So, check for any signs of ticks in a chicken coop, as these bloodsucking arachnids carry sickness and disease.
+So, check for signs of ticks in a chicken coop because these bloodsucking arachnids carry and transmit sickness and disease.

-Treat chickens and parrots for intestinal parasites such as roundworms or tapeworms, even if the birds aren’t showing symptoms.
-The eggs of parasites can be shed through fecal matter.
+Treat chickens and parrots for intestinal parasites like roundworms or tapeworms, even if no birds display symptoms.
+The eggs (larvae) of parasites can be shed through fecal matter.

-Once you’re comfortable that your chickens aren’t at risk of giving parasites to parrots, be mindful of the following infectious diseases that can be passed between bird species:
+Once you’re sure the chickens aren’t at risk of giving parasites to parrots, be mindful of the following infectious diseases that can be passed between different bird species:

 Mycoplasmosis (Chronic Respiratory Disease)